Hyperband-based Bayesian Optimization for Black-box Prompt Selection

-Summarizing, we have seen that our design decisions made to adapt HB to prompt selection are reasonable: (1) The incumbent should be selected as the prompt with the lowest validation error among all prompts evaluated on the highest fidelity level.
+Summarizing, our results confirm that the design decisions made to adapt HB to prompt selection are effective: (1) The incumbent should be selected as the prompt with the lowest validation error among all prompts evaluated on the highest fidelity level.
 (2) Validation instances used to evaluate prompts in higher stages of a given bracket should be supersets of the validation instances used in lower stages.
-(3) Using the same (random) validation instances to evaluate prompts in each stage in general is beneficial compared to using truly random validation instances for each prompt albeit this effect is comparably small.
+(3) Using the same (random) validation instances to evaluate prompts in each stage in general is beneficial compared to using truly random validation instances for each prompt, albeit this effect is comparably small.